The Wild Swans (band): The Wild Swans Live at Static Gallery 2009

+The Coldest Winter for a Hundred Years (2010) and 2011 tour

 Recording of the new album The Coldest Winter for a Hundred Years finished on 10 September 2010; it was released early in 2011.
 In February 2010, Paul Simpson said "For the first time ever I am happy with the results, the unmixed tracks are sounding so good its scary.
 It may be 20 odd years late but I think we have finally made the definitive Wild Swans masterpiece."
 The 13-track album featured 11 new songs alongside the A-sides of both 2009 singles ("Liquid Mercury" appearing in a noticeably different form from the original single mix.)
 The B-sides, which included the track after which the album is named, did not appear on the album.
 Joining the sextet as guest performers on a handful of the album's newer tracks were Will Sergeant and Candie Payne; Ged Quinn painted the album cover.

-Later that year, the band issued a 3-song EP of outtakes from the Coldest Winter sessions entitled Tracks in Snow.
+In May 2011, the band issued a 3-song EP of outtakes from the Coldest Winter sessions entitled Tracks in Snow, followed by a five-date UK tour in June.

-In June 2011, the Wild Swans embarked on a five-date UK tour.
 Producer Rich Turvey played keyboards and Stuart Mann joined the band on drums.
 Later that year, the band performed two successful shows in the Philippines, one concert in Cebu City on 30 September and the other at the SM Mall of Asia, Manila on 1 October.

 After 2011

 The Wild Swans have neither played live nor released any new material since 2011.
-In 2019, a posting on Paul Simpson's website announced that the Wild Swans were recording material (in November 2019) intended for release in 2020/21.
+In 2019, a posting on Paul Simpson's website announced that the Wild Swans were recording material (in November 2019) intended for release in 2020 or 2021.
 The band line-up was indicated as being Simpson, Marty Willson-Piper, Ricky Maymi, Edgar Jones, Stuart Mann and Richard Turvey.

-Since that time, there have been no further specific updates about the recordings, or the band's personnel.
-However, the front page of Simpson's website has noted since 2021 that "Paul is working on his long awaited book and also a new ‘Wild Swans’ album."
-Most recently, the site notes that "the new ‘Wild Swans’ album will be released hopefully in early 2025".
+Since Simpson's 2019 announcement, there have been no further specific updates about the recordings, or the band's personnel.
+However, the front page of Simpson's website noted in 2021 that "Paul is working on his long awaited book and also a new ‘Wild Swans’ album."
+Simpson's book Revolutionary Spirit was issued in late 2023.
+Most recently, after initially touting a potential release date of "early 2025", then revised to 2026, the site now promises a new Wild Swans album in 2027.